5 reasons why you should enter business awards

 Are they more trouble than they’re worth?
 Alex Clarke presents five reasons why entering awards is so good for business

-With the registration now open for the B2B Marketing Awards 2018 looming, here's an outline of the main benefits of entering and triumphing at business awards.
+With the submissions deadline for the B2B Marketing Awards 2018 looming, here's an outline of the main benefits of entering and triumphing at business awards.

 1. Improved employee motivation